openl2m/openl2m/README.md

 While primarily intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

+__Note__: all features have been tested in a limited environment.
+You should validate functionality in a test environment with your specific devices, before using this in a Production setup!
+See License section below!

 __For Quick Testing:__ download the __Docker Compose__ test config at https://github.com/openl2m/docker-test

 __Features:__